 T-ICOSAHEDRON or T-ICOSA

-The T-icosahedron is definitely the best model for demonstrating the properties of tensegrity – balanced tension and compression, discontinuous compression, geodesic geometry, close-packing, minimal-energy, chirality, modularity heterarchies, elasticity, auxetic behaviour etc, and has loads of potential; it also relates to the icosahedron as the finite element of biological structure, hence its name, although its name is often disputed by non-biologists (see Definitions page).
+The T-icosahedron is definitely the best model for demonstrating the properties of tensegrity – balanced tension and compression, discontinuous compression, geodesic geometry, close-packing, minimal-energy, chirality, modularity heterarchies, elasticity, auxetic behaviour etc, and has loads of potential.
+It also relates to the icosahedron as the finite element of biological structure, hence its name, although its name is often disputed by non-biologists (see Definitions page).
 A single T-icosa can be made using the method described by Daniele-Claude Martin and Susan Lowell de Solórzano or by holding all the struts in one hand and running a single piece of cord over the ends in the correct sequence: this latter is fiddly but quicker, and soon comes with practice.
 I also demonstrate another method in workshops that uses six strings but there are no pictures as yet.

 The icosahedron has cubic symmetry, so in this case there are three groups (relate to 3-D) with two parallel struts in each group, and the pattern of links between strut ends is the same in each case.
 Apart from this it is as well to forget about cubes altogether because they connect to the limitations of conventional man-made structures, and biotensegrity has far greater potential.

 CHAINS OF T-ICOSA